gabotronix/laravel-docker-dev-windows/README.md

 Work in progress

-## A Simple Dockerized Laravel Development Environment
+## A Simple Dockerized Laravel Development Environment for Windows 10 Pro

 Read the Wiki for installation instructions: https://github.com/gabotronix/laravel-docker-dev/wiki